 Why is it so important to be able to measure %RH in a grow room?

-Different levels of relative humidity are needed for different stages of plant growth.
-If %RH is too high or too low, plants can become stressed, which can reduce harvests and/or result in problems like powdery mildew.
+Different stages of plant growth need different levels of relative humidity.
+If %RH is too high or too low, plants can become stressed.
+This can reduce harvests and/or result in problems like powdery mildew.

 What are optimal levels of %RH in a grow room?

-In general, 70 to 80% RH is needed with seedlings, 50 to 60% RH through the start of the flowering phase, and 40 to 50% RH at the flowering phase.
-In addition, some growers find improved flower production below 40% RH – even as low as 20% during the last two to three weeks of flowering.
+In general, seedlings need 70 to 80% RH, 50 to 60% RH through the start of the flowering phase, and 40 to 50% RH at the flowering phase.
+Additionally, some growers find improved flower production below 40% RH – even as low as 20% during the last two to three weeks of flowering.

 In the next article: Learn about grains per pound (gpp) as a measure of moisture in your grow room.